Jackett/Jackett/README.md

 Logs are stored as usual under `~/.config/Jackett/log.txt`.

 ### Run without installing as a service
-Download and extract the latest `Jackett.Binaries.macOS.tar.gz` release from the [releases page](https://github.com/Jackett/Jackett/releases) and run Jackett with the command `./jackett`.
+Download and extract the latest `Jackett.Binaries.macOS.tar.gz` or `Jackett.Binaries.macOSARM64.tar.gz` release from the [releases page](https://github.com/Jackett/Jackett/releases) and run Jackett with the command `./jackett`.

 ## Installation using Docker